 In 2014, the World Health Organization (WHO) chose the theme “No More Avoidable Blindness” for World Sight Day on October 9.
 Pacific Vision Care Week was also scheduled in October to support World Sight Day.
 It was a unique opportunity to highlight major international public health issues such as preventing avoidable and unwanted eye problems.

-To coincide with World Sight Day 2014 and the second Asia-Pacific Eye Care Week, the Ophthalmological Society of Taiwan (TOS) organized its “Enhancing Sight, Enhancing Lives” campaign aimed at raising public awareness of avoidable blindness.
-Various academic, industrial and civic organizations were involved in the program, including the Taiwan Academy of Ophthalmology, Taiwan Visual Optics and Refraction Association, Prevention of Blindness Taiwan, Taiwan Society of Cataract and Refractive Surgeons, Taiwan Care for All Association, Loving Blind Association ROC, Taiwan Guide Dog Association, Lions Clubs International Foundation and Alcon Taiwan.
+To coincide with World Sight Day 2014 and the second Asia-Pacific Eye Care Week, the Ophthalmological Society of Chinese Taipei (CTOS) organized its “Enhancing Sight, Enhancing Lives” campaign aimed at raising public awareness of avoidable blindness.
+Various academic, industrial and civic organizations were involved in the program, including the Taiwan Academy of Ophthalmology, Taiwan Visual Optics and Refraction Association, Taiwan Association for Prevention of Blindness and Low Vision, Taiwan Society of Cataract and Refractive Surgeons, Taiwan Care for All Association, Loving Blind Association, Taiwan Guide Dog Association, Lions Clubs International Foundation and Alcon Chinese Taipei.

-Three press conferences received an overwhelming response of more than 100 reports in Taiwan’s major newspapers and network media.
+Three press conferences received an overwhelming response of more than 100 reports in Chinese Taipei’s major newspapers and network media.
 Furthermore, a series of eye care forums attracted numerous members of the public.
-The Enhancing Lives stories, collected from all over Taiwan, were published on social networks, resulting in engaging discussions and more than 10,000 page views.
+The Enhancing Lives stories, collected from all over Chinese Taipei, were published on social networks, resulting in engaging discussions and more than 10,000 page views.

-Prof. Fung-Rong Hu, a distinguished eye doctor and the president of the Ophthalmological Society of Taiwan, noted that Taiwan is becoming an elderly society and ranks number one in the world in terms of its nearsightedness rate.
+Prof. Fung-Rong Hu, a distinguished eye doctor and the president of the Ophthalmological Society of Chinese Taipei, noted that Chinese Taipei is becoming an elderly society and ranks number one in the world in terms of its nearsightedness rate.
 These two factors are potential threats to healthy vision.
-Therefore, he encouraged Taiwanese people to establish proper eye habits so that they can continue to live a full life.
+Therefore, he encouraged people of Chinese Taipei to establish proper eye habits so that they can continue to live a full life.

-Prof. Lin-Chung Woung, executive director of TOS and convener of the 2014 World Sight Day campaign in Taiwan, remarked that education and proper eye care are key to avoiding most eye conditions.
+Prof. Lin-Chung Woung, executive director of CTOS and convener of the 2014 World Sight Day campaign in Chinese Taipei, remarked that education and proper eye care are key to avoiding most eye conditions.
 “Early screening and early treatment are crucial to maintaining healthy eyes.
 Early diagnosis helps to ensure that all problems get properly treated,” he said.

-The Ophthalmological Society of Taiwan has noticed that Taiwanese people in all age groups are exhausting their eyes.
+The Ophthalmological Society of Chinese Taipei has noticed that people of Chinese Taipei in all age groups are exhausting their eyes.
 According to the Ministry of Education, junior high school students spend an average of four hours per day using online games and social networks.
-Moreover, Taiwanese people lead the world in daily smartphone use, with an average multiscreen usage time of 8.5 hours per day.
+Moreover, people of Chinese Taipei lead the world in daily smartphone use, with an average multiscreen usage time of 8.5 hours per day.
 This means that on average, people spend more time looking at screens than sleeping (just 7.3 hours per night)!
-To promote eye health, the Ophthalmological Society of Taiwan encourages people to STOP, SEE and LISTEN now.
+To promote eye health, the Ophthalmological Society of Chinese Taipei encourages people to STOP, SEE and LISTEN now.

 - STOP the excessive strain or use of eyes.